meliyang/pui-6A/README.md

-PUI Assignment 5 README
+PUI Assignment 6 README

-Home page: home.html (click "Cookies" to go to product browsing, the cookie image to go to product detail) Product browsing: product-browsing.html
+Home page: home.html (click "Cookies" to go to product browsing, the cookie image to go to product detail, shopping cart to go to cart)

+Product browsing: product-browsing.html

 Product detail: product-detail.html

-extra: added a hover feature for the product so that it lists ingredients on product detail page
-extra: about us page
+Cart page: cart.html

+New features: adding/subtracting quantities of items, changing the frequency, removing items (on cart page), number next to cart reflects number of items in cart

+TODO: local storage